tannerdamron/JoyStick_Forums/README.md

 * Clone repository
 * Add it to your desktop using "git clone "https://github.com/tannerdamron/Video_Game_Forums"
 * Open in preferred text editor to see all code used
-* Create a api-keys.ts file in the root directory
+* Create an api-keys.ts file in the src/app directory
 * You must add personal API key from Firebase to the api-keys.ts file.
 * > Example:
 * > export const masterFirebaseConfig = {